-Among the highlights of this exhibition is a model of a Dilong paradoxus, a dinosaur covered in feathers with a skeleton almost identical to a modern bird.
+Among the highlights of this exhibition is Dilong paradoxus, a dinosaur covered in feathers with a skeleton almost identical to a modern bird.
 This discovery, and many others, provides scientists with even more evidence that birds are living dinosaurs.
 Show your students a picture of bird and dinosaur skeletons and ask them to identify similarities between the two.
 (See "Observe a Dinosaur" activity on last page.)